MrCocoaCat/MyDocument/Net/ovs-man/ovn-nb(5).md

   IP Address Assignment:

    These options control automatic IP address management (IPAM) for  ports attached to the logical switch.
-To enable IPAM for IPv4, set other_con‐ fig:subnet and optionally other_config:exclude_ips.
-To enable IPAM  for IPv6,  set  other_config:ipv6_prefix.
-IPv4 and IPv6 may be enabled to‐ gether or separately.
+To enable IPAM for IPv4, set other_config:subnet and optionally other_config:exclude_ips.
+    To enable IPAM  for
+   IPv6,  set  other_config:ipv6_prefix.
+IPv4 and IPv6 may be enabled together or separately.

    To request dynamic address assignment for a particular  port,  use  the dynamic   keyword   in   the  addresses  column  of  the  port’s  Logi‐